erinvdoyle/flowerfarm/README.md

 ## Testing
 - Feature testing
   - The flip cards on the landing and Visit pages function as expected, performing a horizontal flip across the y axis on hover.
-  - The mobile drop down navigation menu covers the width of the screen and the links deliver the user to the chosen page.
+  - The mobile nav toggle clicks into a drop down navigation menu which covers the width of the screen.
+Its links deliver the user to the page chosen.
-  - The form on the Events page and the newsletter signup box on the Visit page each require the designated fields on submission and the user data is collected and correctly routed to the Code Institute form dump.
+  - The form on the Events page and the newsletter signup box on the Visit page each require the designated fields on submission.
+The user data is collected and correctly routed to the Code Institute form dump.
 - Browser compatibility
   - The site has been manually tested for desktop with Microsoft Edge and Google Chrome, and for mobile with Edge, Chrome, and Safari.
-The function and design of the site remain intact with the exception of a bug on Safari mobile on my personal device, as detailed in the Unsolved Bugs section below.
+The function and design of the site remain intact with the exception of a bug on Safari mobile on my own personal device, as detailed in the Unsolved Bugs section below.
 - Responsiveness
-  - All pages have been tested for responsiveness through both Chrome and Microsoft Edge DevTools at the following CSS breakpoints:
+  - All pages have been tested for responsiveness through both Chrome and Edge DevTools at the following CSS breakpoints:
     - Mobile S (320px)
     - Mobile M (375px)
     - Mobile L (425px)